amnesica/BelugaProject/INSTALL_DOCKER.md

     </details>

+3. Change the `SPRING_DATASOURCE_PASSWORD` and `POSTGRES_PASSWORD` in `docker-compose.yml` to your database password from `application.properties` (replace `TODO`s here)

-3. Change prod url in `/Webapp/src/environments` to your productive systems ip address (for a simple test you can use `localhost`)
+4. Change prod url in `Webapp/src/environments` to your productive systems ip address (for a simple test you can use `localhost`)

-4. Build the docker image and execute the containers (1x postgresql, 1x server incl. webapp) in the base path of Beluga Project.
-Note: If you installed docker only for root user, you need to execute `docker compose up` with sudo privilege
+5. Build the docker image and execute the containers (1x postgres database, 1x server incl. webapp) in the base path of Beluga Project.
+Note: If you installed docker only for root user, you need to execute `docker compose up` with sudo privilege.
+Check the version of docker compose with `docker compose version` (needs to be >=2)

     ```
     $ docker compose up
     ```

-5. When Beluga Project is running (if you see the BelugaProject-Font in the terminal window) go to `<system-prod-ip>:8080` in your browser.
+6. When Beluga Project is running (if you see the BelugaProject-Font in the terminal window) go to `<system-prod-ip>:8080` in your browser.
 There are no aircraft and airport icons yet, let's import them into the database.
 If you're on a linux system such as the Raspberry Pi you can use linux variant.
 If you're currently on windows and just want to try things out you can use the windows variant

     1. Instructions on **linux**
         <details>